Introduction to Mathematical Programming¶

 end

 The solution to optimization problems requires the development of a mathematical model.
 Here we will model an example given in the lecture and see how an integer program can be solved practically.
 This example will use as modeling language JuMP.
 This open-source Julia package provides flexible access to different solvers and a general modeling framework for linear and nonlinear integer programs.
-The examples solved here will make use of open-source solvers GLPK and CLP/CBC for linear and mixed-integer linear programming, IPOPT for interior point (non)linear programming, BONMIN for convex integer nonlinear programming, and COUENNE for nonconvex (global) integer nonlinear programming.
+The examples solved here will make use of open-source solvers GLPK and HiGHS for linear and mixed-integer linear programming, IPOPT for interior-point (non)linear programming, BONMIN for convex integer nonlinear programming, and COUENNE together with SCIP for nonconvex integer nonlinear programming.

 This is a valid model, but it would be easier to solve if we had a mathematical representation.
-Assuming the units produced of A are x1x_1 and of B are x2x_2 we have
+Assuming the units produced of A are and of B are we have

 using Plots